Office of Admissions & Outreach

 - Take the Graduate Record Examination (GRE) and post scores on ADEA PASS application by application deadline

 - Take the Test of English as a Foreign Language (TOEFL), if your native language is not English and you have not completed at least one year of college or university-level studies in the United States.

 There are three steps to the application process:

-- Submit your application through the Postdoctoral Application Support Service (PASS) by Aug.
-15. You must include the following: personal essay, curriculum vitae (CV), official dental school transcript, upload scanned copies of all other undergraduate/graduate transcripts, three PASS evaluation forms (PEFs), dean's institution evaluation and all required scores.
+- Submit your application through the Postdoctoral Application Support Service (ADEA PASS) by Sept.
+15. You must include the following: personal essay, curriculum vitae (CV), official dental school transcript, upload scanned copies of all other undergraduate/graduate transcripts, three ADEA PASS evaluation forms (PEFs), dean's institution evaluation and all required scores.

 - Register with the Postdoctoral Dental Matching Program to obtain a match code number, which you must submit through the PASS application.
 The Match Program is a centralized selection service that matches applicants to programs.

-- Submit the nonrefundable application processing fee ($60 for domestic applicants, $80 for international applicants) through the UCSF Online Payment System.
+- Following submission of the ADEA PASS application, submit the nonrefundable application processing fee ($60 for domestic applicants, $80 for international applicants) through the UCSF application fee portal.

 Send these items to:

 School of Dentistry Office of Admissions & Outreach